 Hear from an interview with Robert Keng about a chatbot he built for Chime that deploys applications with Spinnaker.
 Learn how he managed constraints of developing against Slack, and his views on site reliability engineering, cloud native complexity, and the myth of DevOps.

 In this AWS Open Source Blog post, Irshad Buchh outlines detailed instructions for installing and configuring Spinnaker via Halyard on Amazon EKS, proposing architecture for both CI and CD.
 He explains how to create an AWS Cloud9 environment and EKS clusters to host Spinnaker.

-Google’s guide to installing OSS Spinnaker on GCP explains how it adds value with a Cloud Shell-integrated management console, sample applications, and best practices for installing and running Spinnaker on GCP.
+Google’s guide to installing Spinnaker on GCP explains how it adds value with a Cloud Shell-integrated management console, sample applications, and best practices for installing and running Spinnaker on GCP.
 This guided method offers an easy path to a production-ready configuration.